vmware-tanzu/community-edition/docs/designs/standalone-cluster.md

-# Minimal Workload Cluster
+# Standalone Workload Cluster

-This design document details our desired implementation to support *minimal workload clusters*.
+This design document details our desired implementation to support *Standalone workload clusters*.
 This design document is a work in progress and will be updated as we implement.

-## Why Minimal Workload Clusters?
+## Why Standalone Workload Clusters?

 Tanzu Community Edition users need a means to boostrap clusters in a fast manner (~10 minutes or less) and with minimal resources.
 This enables our users to try out many projects and technology in the Tanzu portfolio with a reduced barrier